capsule-corp-ternoa/ternoa-js/README.md

 As it makes sense for us to provide you the easiest tools to build on the Ternoa chain, we also try to simplify the response format of our functions as much as we can.

-Depending on if you go the easy way or choose the complex route (for added customization ) , we suggest you choose the right function: Events and features data will be provided directly on some function while only transaction hash hex will be returned on others.
+Depending on if you go with the easy way or choose the complex route (for added customization), we suggest you to choose the right function: Events and features data will be provided directly on some functions while only transaction hash hex will be returned on others.

 #### Initialize an API Instance